guttih/distrosOld/code/cpp/tests/README.md

  ## Google tests

- We will be using [GoogleTest], Google’s C++ testing and mocking framework.
+ We will be using [GoogleTest], Google’s C++ testing and mocking framework to test all c++ applications and libraries.

  [GoogleTest]: https://google.github.io/googletest/